CQCL/phir/phir_spec_qasm.md

 executing `creg a[2]; a = 5;` results in `a` holding the value 3 (`0b111` becomes `0b011` since `a` is restricted to 2
 bits).

 To prevent runtime errors, ensure a classical variable is defined prior to its usage.
-Given their gloval scope and the necessity for prior definition, it's advisable to declare variables at the program's onset.
+Given their global scope and the necessity for prior definition, it's advisable to declare variables at the program's onset.

 ### Exporting Classical Variables